-Most carriers insist that you pay in cash, by money order or certified check, however, you may arrange in advance for the carrier to extend you credit.
-If the carrier will accept payment by credit card or personal check, be sure this arrangement is noted on the agreement.
+Most movers insist that you pay in cash, by money order or certified check; however, you may arrange in advance for the mover to extend you credit.
+If the mover will accept payment by credit card or personal check, be sure this arrangement is noted on the agreement.

-A carrier holding a valid permit from the Commission has a lien on your goods to secure payment of the moving charges you agreed to in writing before the move began plus the charges for any additional services you requested on a bona fide Change Order for Services.
+A mover holding a valid permit from the Bureau has a lien on your goods to secure payment of the moving charges you agreed to in writing before the move began plus the charge for any additional services you requested on a bona fide Change Order For Services.
 (The lien does not apply to food, medicine, medical devices, items used to treat or assist an individual with a disability, or items used for the care of a minor child.)
-Once you pay these authorized charges, the lien is extinguished and the carrier must release all of your goods.
+Once you pay these authorized charges, the lien is extinguished and the mover must release all of your goods.
 If the driver requires payment greater than the authorized charges, you should contact the mover about what may be an overcharge.
-If the matter cannot be resolved to your satisfaction, call the PUC for assistance at 1-800-FON-4PUC (1-800-366-4782).
+If the matter cannot be resolved to your satisfaction, call the Bureau for assistance at 1-833-488-2327.